Utshaw/Linux-Command-Line/README.md

 `cat file1.txt file2.txt file3.txt > compile.txt` # concatenating all of the outputs and puts them into compile.txt <br/>
 `cat file[1-3]txt > compile.txt` # concatenating all of the outputs and puts them into compile.txt <br/>

+### File Descriptor
+- Number that represents an open file
+- Every new process starts with three file descriptor
+- FD 0 STDIN
+- FD 1 STDOUT
+- FD 2 STDERR
+- Linux represents everything as file
+- Resources like keyboard, montior are treated like a file
+- FDs are like pointers of sources of data or where data is displayed

 #### tac